Mike Budnick's 1960 Pontiac

 Ray's Kustom Trim created the interior with fresh kick panels, door panels and four bucket seats in rolled and pleated Pearl White Naugahyde.
 The front swivel bucket seats were mounted on polished aluminum channel while the rear seats were solidly mounted.
 A wide center console reminiscent of a surfboard ran the length of the car from the front seats to the rear.
 An arm rest was mounted on top of the console for rear seat passengers.
 All the moldings were chrome plated and the floor was covered with gold carpet.
 The steering wheel originated from a 1963 Pontiac.
 Mike paid Ray $700 US for the upholstery job.

-Mike eventually sold the car to a GM employee who then sold it to Doug Ward, who later sold it to Jeff Anderson.
-Jeff passed the car on to Phil Johnson, who eventually sold it to Herman Horak of Houston, Texas.
+It was Herman Horak of Houston, Texas that traded Phil the car for a Trans Am.
 In 1987 Herman advertised the car for sale in Hemmings, by then, the car had by then been painted Pearl white and was rusty but mostly complete.
 The only original parts that were missing were the front-bucket seats and the hand-made rear grille which had been replaced by a naugahyde-covered piece of plywood.
 Someone had also glued on a vinyl half roof.
 Lou Calasibetta of Stillwater, New Jersey saw the ad and knew that he just had to save this 1960s survivor.
 Lou bought the car and stored it for another decade before he decided to begin the restoration.
 When he bought the car, he also bought a completely stock and rust free two-door sedan for parts.
 Lou operates the Pontiac-friendly Old Stillwater Garage, where frame-off restorations are routine.
 During the restoration, his crew, consisting of Dave Symond, Jimmy Harris, Steve Decker, Bob Scabet and Gary Benson had to replace four complete body panels, one rocker, the entire trunk, the bottom of the cowl, both front and rear roll pans and the hood.
 They also had to replace nearly all the original custom work; no small task when the roof is the only part which the Alexander Brothers left alone.
 The OSG crew managed to find the original lime candy paint preserved under the rear window moldings, and the color was reproduced using House of Kolor products.
 The upholstery was done by Jerry Ambrosi.
 After two years of hard work, the restored version of the Golden Indian made its debut at the 50th annual Detroit Autorama in 2002.
 The same show that it made its first debut at almost 40 years earlier.
 After the restoration the car appeared almost like it did in 1963.
 The only things Lou changed during the restoration were moving the gas filler inside the trunk and the bucket seat swivel mount.
 The gas filler was moved for easier access, and the seats were positioned lower so Lou would fit better inside it.
 Mike Budnick was present when the car made its debut at the 2002 Detroit Autorama and he picked up the change immediately.

 Did You Enjoy This Article?